klinter007/klinter_nodes/README.md

 - Easy input management with "Update inputs" button
 - Perfect for combining prompts or text elements

+### Node Value to String Multi
+A versatile node for converting multiple node values to formatted strings:
+- Dynamic input count (2-1000 inputs)
+- Automatically detects and displays connected node names
+- Supports various input types (STRING, INT, FLOAT)
+- Formats values with their source node names
+- Useful for logging, debugging, and workflow tracking

+### Node Value to String
+A simple, single-input version of the node value to string conversion:
+- Takes one input of any type
+- Converts input to a formatted string
+- Displays the source node's name
+- Ideal for quick value inspection or simple logging

 ## Installation
 1. Place in ComfyUI's `custom_nodes` directory
 2. Restart ComfyUI